glaciers-in-archives/snowman/README.md

 snowman cache icecream.rq "your parameter" --invalidate
 ```

-Sometimes following changes to your queries and external data, you can end up having unused cache items.
+Sometimes, following changes to your queries and external data, you can end up with unused cache items.
 You can clear these using the `--unused` selector flag.

 ```bash
 snowman cache --unused --invalidate